 Introduction Our House Saints Our Prayer Garden Charities

 At Sacred Heart, our faith is central to everything we do and we show this in many ways.
-We have regular assemblies, masses and liturgies to which parents are always welcome.
-Fr Kelly also visits every class to support our RE curriculum and each class has regular visits to explore our own parish church.
+We have regular assemblies, masses and liturgies to which parents are always welcome and each class has regular visits to explore our own parish church.

 We expect all children to participate in various RE activities, and we always aim to include all children wherever appropriate.
 All children have opportunities to lead and participate in prayers, readings and singing whatever their religion.
 We embrace the culture and heritage of all children and follow a planned programme of work to raise multi-cultural awareness.

 Prayer is an integral part of school life.
 In school we pray in lots of different ways:

 During the week pupils from all year groups gather together at assemblies and services.

 There are regular circle times and prayer services in classrooms.

 Each classroom has a dedicated prayer area which includes words from Scripture, Liturgical images, artefacts and prayers.

 Time and opportunities are given for personal prayer.

 Prayer sessions in our ‘Fr Kelly Prayer Garden’, so we feel close to nature with God